The Star Product of Uniformly Random Codes: Implications to secure communications and quantum error correction

-Thus, if $\dim\C_A \dim \C_B<N$ we get a non-maximal lower bound on the expected recovery threshold and a non-zero upper bound on the expected straggler tolerance.
-However, if $\dim\C_A \dim \C_B\geq N$, then the expected recovery threshold is $N$ and consequently there will be no straggler tolerance.
-Again, similarly to PIR, we see that random constructions are not likely to possess the desirable properties of low recovery threshold and high straggler tolerance.
+Thus, if $\dim\C_A \dim \C_B < N$ we get a non-maximal lower bound on the expected recovery threshold and a non-zero upper bound on the expected straggler tolerance.
+However, if $\dim\C_A \dim \C_B \geq N$, then the expected recovery threshold asymptotically approaches $N$ and consequently the straggler tolerance vanishes asymptotically.
+While this indicates that random constructions typically do not possess the desirable properties of an asymptotically low recovery threshold and an asymptotically high straggler tolerance, the empirical distribution in Table~\ref{tab:distribution_experiments} shows, similarly to the PIR setting, that over small fields there is a non-negligible probability of sampling code pairs with sub-maximal star products.
+This implies that there is still practical space to experimentally search for and successfully identify specific random code pairs that behave well for SDMM. }

 \paragraph{Binary CSS-T quantum error-correcting codes.} Quantum error-correcting codes are essential for protecting quantum information against noise and decoherence.
 A particularly important class is the Calderbank–Shor–Steane (CSS) family, where two classical binary linear codes with specific inclusion properties allow the construction of a quantum code \cite{CSS1,CSS2}.
 In the setting of transversal T gates, further structural conditions are imposed on the pair of classical codes \cite{CSST}.
 The resulting CSS-T codes can then be characterized via the star product \cite{camps2023algebraic}.
 In particular, binary CSS-T codes are pairs of binary non-zero linear codes $(\C_1,\C_2)$ satisfying $\C_2 \subseteq \C_1 \cap (\C_1 \star \C_1)^\perp.$ Furthermore, the resulting binary CSS-T code will have a minimum distance $d'\geq d(\C_2^\perp)$.